Tell us a little about yourself.

 Describe your current position.

 Advise and assist the warfighter and their support agencies in preparing and coordinating turn in/disposal of excess property and shipment of hazardous material.
 Command Fleet Activity Sasebo has a small footprint, but a large mission supporting both homeport and transient ships, I help expedite the turn-in process so that the warfighter can focus on repairs, resupply, and returning to their mission.

 How long have you worked for the federal government, including military service?

 How long have you worked for DLA Disposition Services?

-What aspects of your current job gives you the most personal satisfaction and why?
+What aspect(s) of your current job gives you satisfaction?